How Can We Help?

 PROPER PLACEMENT OF TILES WHILE PLAYING (Article 168)

-During the pick and discard phase of the game, a player may pick with one hand and discard with the other while their picked tile is still in their hand (e.g., double-fisted player).
-This is a disqualifiable offense because the player only has twelve tiles in hand.
+During the pick and discard phase of the game, a player may inadvertently pick with one hand and discard with the other while their picked tile is still in their hand (e.g., double-fisted player).
+They can be disqualified for this because the player only has twelve tiles in hand.

 When players claim a discard to make an exposure, they often face the tiles outward for their opponents to see.
 However, this is both awkward and unnecessary.
 Instead, the tiles should be placed on the rack facing inward, allowing the player to view them easily—after all, it’s their hand!